 - Lot to home price ratios are up everywhere by about 20% (four percentage points), and this is true across all price niches.

-- Competition for land between for-sale and build-for-rent land buyers will increase significantly.
+- Competition for land between for-sale and build-to-rent land buyers will increase significantly.

 - Major infrastructure needs to be done to ensure continued supply of developable land.
 Support from state and federal governments is needed to help make this happen.